zingale/phy504/docs/source/mpi-intro.rst

 A few considerations:

-* You need to tell the library the datatype of the variable you are communicating and how big it is (the buffer size).
+* You need to tell the library:

+  * The datatype of the variable you are communicating and how big it is (the buffer size).

-  * Together with the address of the buffer specify what is being sent
+  * The address of the buffer to specify what is being sent

-* Processors can be grouped together
+* Processors can be grouped together:

   * Communicators label different groups